linbearababy/Discrete-structures-in-Computer-Science/A week04.md

 ▪  Hence,by Theorem 4, a+c ≡ b+d(modm)andac ≡ bd(modm). ▪ Example: Because 7 ≡ 2 (mod 5) and 11 ≡ 1 (mod 5) , it follows that 18 = 3 (mod 5) and 77 = 2 (mod 5)

+▪ Proof:
+▪  (=>) Assume a ≡ b (mod m)

+Then m | (a – b).
+ Hence, there is an integer k such that (a – b) = km.
+But then a = b + km.

+▪  (<=) Assume there is an integer k such that a = b + km, Then km = a – b.
+ Hence, m | (a – b).
+ Thus, a ≡ b (mod m).

+(5) Notation Hazard: (mod m) v.s. mod

+▪ The “mod” in a ≡ b (mod m) and a mod m = b are

+different.

+▪ a ≡ b (mod m) is a relation on the set of integers.

+▪ In a mod m, the notation mod denotes a binary operation (function).

+▪ Theorem 3: Let a and b be integers, and let m be a positive integer.
+Then a ≡ b (mod m) if and only if a mod m = b mod m.
+(Proof in the exercises)

+(6) 	Congruences of Sums and Products

+▪ Theorem 5: Let m be a positive integer.
+If a ≡ b (mod m) and c ≡ d (mod m), then a + c ≡ b + d (mod m) and ac ≡ bd(modm).

+▪ Proof:
+▪  Assume a ≡ b(modm) andc ≡ d(modm).

+▪  Then, by Theorem 4, there are integers s and t with b = a + sm and d = c + tm.

+▪  Therefore,
+ b + d = (a + sm) + (c + tm) = (a + c) + m(s + t) and bd = (a + sm) (c + tm) = ac + m(at + cs + stm).

+▪  Hence,by Theorem 4, a+c ≡ b+d(modm)andac ≡ bd(modm). ▪ Example: Because 7 ≡ 2 (mod 5) and 11 ≡ 1 (mod 5) , it follows that 18 = 3 (mod 5) and 77 = 2 (mod 5)

+Solution: Using the definitions above: 7 +11 9 = (7 + 9) mod 11 = 16 mod 11 = 5
+7 ∙11 9 = (7 ∙ 9) mod 11 = 63 mod 11 = 8

+▪ The operations +m and ∙m satisfy many of the same

+properties as ordinary addition and multiplication. ▪ Closure: If a and b belong to Zm , then a +m b and a ∙m b

+belong to Zm .

+▪  Associativity: If a, b, and c belong to Zm , then (a +m b) +m c = a +m (b +m c) and (a ∙m b) ∙m c = a ∙m (b ∙m c).

+▪  Commutativity: If a and b belong to Zm , then a +m b = b +m a and a ∙m b = b ∙m a.

+▪ Identity elements: If a belongs to Zm , then a +m 0 = a

+and a ∙m 1 = a.

+▪ Additive inverses: If a ≠ 0 belongs to Zm , then m − a is the additive

+inverse of a modulo m and 0 is its own additive inverse. • a+m(m−a) =0and0+m0 =0

+▪ Distributivity: If a, b, and c belong to Zm , then
+• a∙m(b+mc)= (a∙mb)+m (a∙mc) and (a

+(a+mb)∙m c =(a∙mc)+m(b∙mc). ▪ Proofs are exercises.

+▪ Multiplicative inverses have not been included since they do not always exist.
+For example, there is no multiplicative inverse of 2 modulo 6.

+▪ (optional) Using the terminology of abstract algebra, Zm with +m is a commutative group and Zm with +m and ∙m is a commutative ring.

+(10) primes
+▪ Definition: A positive integer p greater than 1 is prime if the only positive factors of p are 1 and p.

+▪ A positive integer that is greater than 1 and is not prime is called composite.

+(11)THE Fundamental Theorem of Arithmetic

+▪ Theorem: Every positive integer greater than 1 can be written as a prime or as the product of two or more primes; this representation is unique if the prime factors are written in order of non-decreasing size.

+▪ Examples:
+▪ 100 = 2 ∙ 2 ∙ 5 ∙ 5 = 22 ∙ 52

+▪ 641 = 641

+▪ 999 = 3 ∙ 3 ∙ 3 ∙ 37 = 33 ∙ 37

+(12)	The Sieve of Erastosthenes

+A method for finding all primes that do not exceed a given positive integer, n.

+▪  List all of the integers from 2 to n in increasing order.

+▪  Mark the first unmarked element of the list as “prime”.

+▪  Delete all the unmarked integers that are divisible by the last element that was marked as “prime”.

+▪  Repeat the previous two steps until only marked integers

+(13)Greatest common divisor

+▪ Definition: Let a and b be integers, not both zero.
+The largest integer d such that d | a and also d | b is called the greatest common divisor of a and b.
+It is denoted by gcd(a,b).

+▪ Definition: The integers a and b are relatively prime if their greatest common divisor is 1.

+▪ Example: 17 and 22
+▪ Definition: The integers a1, a2, ..., an are pairwise relatively

+prime if gcd(ai, aj)= 1 whenever 1 ≤ i < j ≤ n

+*1 find gcd

+▪ Suppose the prime factorizations of a and b are:

+where each exponent is a nonnegative integer, and where all primes occurring in either prime factorization are included in both.
+Then:

+▪ Example:
+▪120= 23 ∙3∙5

+(14) 	Euclidean Algorithm

+▪  The Euclidian algorithm is an efficient method for computing the greatest common divisor of two integers.

+▪  It is based on the fact that, if a > b, then gcd(a, b) = gcd(b, a mod b).

+▪ Example: Find gcd(91, 287):
+ ▪ 287 mod 91 = 14, so gcd(91, 287) = gcd(91, 14)

+▪ 91 mod 14 = 7, so gcd(91, 14) = gcd(14, 7)

+▪ 14 mod 7 = 0, so gcd(14, 7) = gcd(7, 0)

+▪ gcd(7, 0) = 7

+SO gcd(91,287) = 7

+(15)	least Common Multiple

+▪ Definition: The least common multiple of the positive integers a and b is the smallest positive integer that is divisible by both a and b.
+It is denoted by lcm(a,b).

+▪ The least common multiple can also be computed from the prime factorizations: If the prime factorizations of a and b are:

+where each exponent is a nonnegative integer, and where all primes occurring in either prime factorization are included in both.

+#  congruence

+(1)Bézout’s Theorem

+▪ If 𝑎 and 𝑏 are positive integers, then there exists integers 𝑠 and 𝑡 such that gcd 𝑎,𝑏 =𝑠𝑎+𝑡𝑏

+▪ The coefficients 𝑠 and 𝑡 are called Bézout’s coefficients ▪ Named after Etienne Bézout

+▪ We can find these coefficients using a modified form of the Euclidean algorithm

+(2) Finding Bézout’s coefficients

+▪gcd (252,198) =18
+▪ 252 = 1 ⋅ 198 + 54
+▪ 198 = 3 ⋅ 54 + 36
+▪ 54 = 1 ⋅ 36 + 18
+▪ 36 = 2 ⋅ 18

+(3)
+Linear Congruence

+▪Hastheform𝑎𝑥≡𝑏 𝑚𝑜𝑑𝑚 ▪ 𝑚 ∈ Z+

+▪ 𝑎, 𝑏 ∈ Z
+▪ 𝑥 is an integer variable

+▪ Can solve for 𝑥 using 𝑎ത𝑎 ≡ 1 (𝑚𝑜𝑑 𝑚) ▪ 𝑎ത is the inverse of 𝑎

+▪ Requires 𝑎 and 𝑚 to be relatively prime ▪ Otherwise there may not be a solution

+PROOF

+▪Letgcd𝑎,𝑚 =1
+▪ Then 𝑠𝑎 + 𝑡𝑚 = 1 or 𝑠𝑎 + 𝑡𝑚 ≡ 1 (𝑚𝑜𝑑 𝑚) ▪ But 𝑡𝑚 ≡ 0 (𝑚𝑜𝑑 𝑚)
+▪ Thus 𝑠𝑎 ≡ 1 (𝑚𝑜𝑑 𝑚) and 𝑠 is an inverse of 𝑎

+(4) Solving a linear congruence

+▪ To solve 𝑎𝑥 ≡ 𝑏 (𝑚𝑜𝑑 𝑚)
+▪ Find the Bézout coefficients 𝑠 and 𝑡 for sa + t𝑚 = 1

+▪ Multiply both sides by 𝑠
+▪ 𝑠𝑎 reduce to 1 leaving 𝑥 ≡ 𝑠𝑏 (𝑚𝑜𝑑 𝑚)

+▪ Solve 3𝑥 ≡ 4 (𝑚𝑜𝑑 7)

+▪ Find the Bézout coefficients of 3 and 7
+ ▪7=2⋅3+1

+▪ 1 = −2 ⋅ 3 + 1 ⋅ 7
+ ▪ 𝑎’ = − 2

+▪ Multiply by 𝑎’

+ ▪−2⋅3𝑥≡−2⋅4 𝑚𝑜𝑑7
+▪ 𝑥 ≡ −8 ≡ 6 (𝑚𝑜𝑑 7)

+(5)
+Fermat’s Little Theorem

+▪ If 𝑝 is prime and 𝑎 is an integer not divisible by 𝑝 then ▪𝑎𝑝−1 ≡1(𝑚𝑜𝑑𝑝) ▪𝑎𝑝 ≡𝑎(𝑚𝑜𝑑𝑝)

+▪ Note that this doesn’t say anything about what happens if 𝑝 is composite

+▪ The proof is outlined in Exercise 4.4.19

+▪ Don’t confuse this with Fermat’s Last Theorem

+▪ 𝑎𝑛 + 𝑏𝑛 = 𝑐𝑛 has positive integer solutions only when 𝑛 = 1 or 𝑛 = 2

+EG:
+▪ Find 7222 𝑚𝑜𝑑 11 10

+▪ Note that 7 ≡ 1 (𝑚𝑜𝑑 11)

+222 10⋅22+2 10 22 2 22
+▪7=7 =77≡1⋅49≡5(𝑚𝑜𝑑11)

+# number representations

+▪ Integer Representations ▪ Base b Expansions

+▪ Binary Expansions
+▪ Octal Expansions
+▪ Hexadecimal Expansions

+▪ Base Conversion Algorithm
+▪ Algorithms for Integer Operations